Minorities in Turkey: Twelvers

-Twelver shia population of Turkey is nearly 3 million and most of them are Azeris.
-Half million of Ja'faris live in İstanbul.
+Twelver Shia population of Turkey is nearly 3 million and most of them are Azeris.
+Half million of Ja'faris live in Istanbul.

 Yazidi

 Yazidis in Turkey is in the area of the Yazidi homeland, along with Syria and Iraq.
 The Yazidi population in Turkey was estimated at around 22.000 in 1984.
 Earlier figures are difficult to obtain and verify, but some estimate there were about 100.000 Yazidi in Turkey in the early years of the 20th century.

 Most Yazidis left the country and went abroad in the 1980s and 1990s, mostly to Germany and other European countries where they got asylum due to the persecution as an ethnic and religious minority in Turkey.
 The area they resided was in the south eastern area of Turkey, an area that had/has heavy PKK fighting.
 Now a few hundred Yazidi are believed to be left in Turkey.

+Tengrists

+In intellectual circles in Turkey, more and more Turkish people are turning to Tengrism.
+As an example, a lawyer who possessed an ID card which states that Tengrism is a religion won a court case.